18. Evolution: The Ouroboros

 - It writes the

 INTENT_RESTART_VESSELsignal to the Host Reactor (10). - The host system restarts the service.
-The Lych wakes up.
+The Lich wakes up.
 It has the new features of the Upstream, but it retains the memories and modifications of the Self.

 5. The Great Reject (Rollback)